ShirshoDipto/interactive-map/README.md

 ## Data Sources:

-Files are available at `dist/csvFiles`
+Files can be viewed from `dist/csvFiles` in the repository

 - Conflicted Zones: https://carto.com
 - Oil and Gas Pipelines: https://globalenergymonitor.org